HEXACO Personality Test: The Big Five's Smarter Sibling

 Depends what "better" means.

-The honest take: HEXACO is a genuine improvement over the Big Five, backed by solid cross-cultural research.
+Honest take: HEXACO is a real improvement over the Big Five, backed by solid cross-cultural research.
 It hasn't replaced the Big Five because scientific paradigms shift slowly, not because the evidence is weak.

 HEXACO vs. Other Personality Frameworks

-How does HEXACO compare to popular personality test alternatives?
+How does HEXACO stack up against popular personality test alternatives?

-Compared to MBTI, HEXACO is in a completely different league psychometrically.
-MBTI measures preferences with dichotomous categories.
-HEXACO measures traits on continuous dimensions with demonstrated reliability and validity.
-There's no serious debate here — HEXACO is more scientifically sound.
+Against MBTI, HEXACO is in a different league psychometrically.
+MBTI uses dichotomous preference categories.
+HEXACO uses continuous trait dimensions with demonstrated reliability and validity.
+No serious debate there — HEXACO is more scientifically sound.

-Compared to the Enneagram, HEXACO is empirically derived rather than tradition-based.
-The Enneagram offers richer narrative and motivational depth.
-HEXACO offers better measurement precision.
+Against the Enneagram, HEXACO is empirically derived rather than tradition-based.
+The Enneagram gives you richer narrative and motivational depth.
+HEXACO gives you better measurement precision.

 Taking a Personality Assessment

-HEXACO represents one of the best empirically-grounded personality models available.
-If you want to understand yourself through rigorous science, it's an excellent starting point.
+HEXACO is one of the best empirically-grounded personality models available.
+Want to understand yourself through rigorous science?
+It's a solid starting point.

-Want a different approach?
-Take our free personality assessment — it uses adaptive questioning and Bayesian inference to map your psychological drives across five dimensions, producing a nuanced probability distribution rather than a fixed category.
-It captures personality through the lens of motivation and archetypes, giving you both precision and narrative depth.
+Prefer a different approach?
+Take our free personality assessment.
+It uses adaptive questioning and Bayesian inference to map psychological drives across five dimensions, producing a probability distribution rather than a fixed category.
+It frames personality through motivation and archetypes, so you get both precision and narrative.

 Other Articles You Might Find Interesting